Gustavo3211/TekkenMatchupAnalyzer/README.md

-## How to use without using the builds compiled by me:
+## How to use without the builds compiled by me:
 (in case the .exe doesnt work you can compile or run the py files)

 1. Clone this repository to your local machine.